taitulism/Bootstruct/README.md

 **Synonyms**: `pre-sub`, `preSub`.
 **Synonyms**: `post-sub`, `postSub`.

-`first` & `last` get called anyway, wether or not the controller is the target-controller. `index` and the verbs get called only by the taget-controller. `pre_sub` and `post_sub` get called only on a parent-controller, before and after the sub-controller, respectively (pre=before, post=after):
+`index` and the verbs get called only by the target-controller. `first` & `last` get called anyway, whether the controller is the target-controller or not. `pre_sub` and `post_sub` get called only by a parent-controller, before and after the sub-controller, respectively (pre=before, post=after):
 ```
 ├── www
 │   ├── first.js
 │   ├── index.js
+│   ├── pre_sub.js   <──
 │   ├── post_sub.js  <──
-│   ├── pre_sub.js   <──
 │   ├── last.js
 │   └── A
 │       ├── first.js